-Retired Therapy Animal Teammates
+Retired Therapy Animal Partners

-Clover, 6/25/07 - 7/23/17 - Pet Partners therapy rabbit, 2009 - 2015
+Clover, 6/25/07 - 7/23/17 - Pet Partners Therapy Rabbit, 2009 - 2015

 Clover was a 10 year old rescued American-mix rabbit, whom I adopted from Seattle Humane Society when she was one year old.
-She retired from working due to aging and physical health changes.
-Over the course of 19 months, Clover navigated becoming a disabled bunny, a lymphoma diagnosis, and tooth abscess with amazing strength, grace and beauty.
-She continued to surprise and inspire her veterinary care team on a regular basis.
-Clover was an incredibly confident, calm, relaxed bunny.
-She worked with a variety of populations (children to seniors) within clinical and pediatric settings as well as nursing homes and assisted living facilities.
-People were always quite smitten with her and loved to pet her very soft fur.
-She adored having her head and cheeks massaged, and loved to devour blueberries.
+She retired from working in 2015, due to aging and associated physical health changes which included becoming disabled with IVDD and arthritis in her back legs.
+Over the course of 1.5 years. with amazing grace, dignity and strength, Clover navigated her disability, Lymphoma diagnosis and treatment, and a chronic tooth abscess.
+She continued to surprise, inspire and teach her veterinary care team on a regular basis!
+Clover was an incredibly confident, calm, relaxed diva-bunny.
+She worked with a large range of populations (children to seniors) within clinical and pediatric settings as well as assisted-living facilities.
+People were always quite smitten with her and loved to pet her very soft fur; and she absolutely adored having her head and cheeks massaged and devour blueberries!
 Clover was a wonderful mentor and coach for her "little" brother, Moose - teaching him what it means to be a therapy rabbit.
-As Clover navigated her chronic and terminal health conditions, I provided extensive caregiving for her in the areas of palliative and at-home hospice care.
-On July 23, Clover passed away peacefully in the most beautiful way - in my arms and at home with her family.
-She continues to inspire me, her veterinary team, and the many people she touched throughout her life.
+Countless times over the years, people would comment to me that meeting Clover inspired them to adopt a rabbit themselves!
+Indeed, Clover certainly taught so many people about rabbits!

-Mia, 7/24/02 - 11/4/14 , Pet Partners therapy dog, 2004 - 2014
+Mia, 7/24/02 - 11/4/14 , Pet Partners Therapy Dog, 2004 - 2014

-Byron - Pet Partners therapy dog (retired), 2003 - 2010
+Byron - Pet Partners Therapy Dog (retired), 2003 - 2010